IIIF/awesome-iiif/readme.md

 - [DigiVatLib](http://digi.vatlib.it/) provides access to digitized collections from the Vatican.
 - [Georeferencer](http://www.georeferencer.com/) can take maps accessible via IIIF and referenced to modern maps.
 - [hocrviewer](https://github.com/jbaiter/hocrviewer-mirador) can display and search OCRed documents in the [hOCR format](http://kba.github.io/hocr-spec/1.2/) with Mirador.
 Contains a simple implementation of the Content Search API with SQLite.
+- [LUNA Imaging](http://www.lunaimaging.com/iiif/) digital collections software supports the Presentation API in LUNA 7.2.5.
+See [more details about LUNA and IIIF](https://doc.lunaimaging.com/display/V72D/IIIF+in+LUNA) and [demo of LUNA with IIIF in action](https://youtu.be/88IkZ0LSWyI).

 ## Newspapers